Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: The squeezed state

-Thus, the electric field of the space charge decreases almost exponentially with the distance from charged slice.
-Because the effect being studied does not depend on the fine structure of the force, we will use below the exponential approximation:
+Figure~\ref{Fig-2} shows that the longitudinal electric field of the space charge decreases almost exponentially with the distance from a charged slice (disk).
+Because the effect being studied does not depend on the fine structure of the force, we will use below the exponential approximation

 For example, for $r_{d}/R=0.1$, $a\simeq0.25$ and $\lambda\simeq 13$.